 Where has the time gone?
-I have been so busy the past few years juggling being a wife, mom, daughter to my aging parents, friend, and teacher.
+I have been so busy the past few years juggling being a wife, mom, and daughter to my aging parents, friend, and teacher.
 While I was busy running around being all things to all people, I was also getting older, less productive, and less resilient.
 I was also very much UNPREPARED!

 Unprepared at Home